 Source: Chletsos et al. (in press).

-The experience of Georgia shows how expanding population coverage can significantly improve access to health care but may at the same time increase financial hardship if the benefits package is narrow and user charges are high.
+The experience of Georgia shows how expanding population coverage can significantly improve access to health care but may at the same time increase financial hardship if the benefits package partially covers outpatient drugs and user charges are high.

 Following a series of health system reforms, the share of the Georgian population entitled to publicly financed health care rose from 20% in 2011, 45% in 2012 and 85% in 2013 to over 90% in 2014 (Richardson & Berdzuli, 2017).